 Upon satisfactory completion of assessment activities, the ExCB shall review the PCAR to ensure it covers the Ex Competent Person’s details and the competence which has been independently assessed and verified.
 If the review is satisfactory the ExCB shall register the PCAR on the IECEx On-line System and, if requested by the applicant, also provide:

 A hard copy (uncontrolled) of the IECEx CoPC Certificate that has been issued via the IECEx On-line Certificate

+The IECEx CoPC ID Card

 a hard-copy (uncontrolled) of the relevant PCAR and all supporting documentation (that shall include assessment results, work experience and other information used to the support the decision to certify the applicant) together with an IECEx Certificate to the applicant, with a copy of each being retained by the ExCB.